fieldtrip/website/tutorial/plotting.md

 ### Topoplot functions

 **[/reference/ft_topoplotER](/reference/ft_topoplotER)** and **[/reference/ft_topoplotTFR](/reference/ft_topoplotTFR)** plot the topographic distribution of 2-Dimensional or 3-Dimensional datatypes as a 2-D circular view (looking down at the top of the head).
 The arrangement of the channels is again specified in the layout (see above in multiplot functions).
-The **[/reference/ft_topoplotER](/reference/ft_topoplotER)** and **[/reference/ft_topoplotTFR](/reference/ft_topoplotTFR)** functions first again select the data to be plotted from the 2D or 3D input data and subsequently plot the selected data using low-level Fieldtrip functions.
+The **[/reference/ft_topoplotER](/reference/ft_topoplotER)** and **[/reference/ft_topoplotTFR](/reference/ft_topoplotTFR)** functions first again select the data to be plotted from the 2D or 3D input data and subsequently plot the selected data using low-level FieldTrip functions.
 Using one value for each channel and the x and y coordinates, the values between points are interpolated and plotted.

     cfg = [];
     cfg.xlim = [0.3 0.5];